SKorean officials vow to look into triathlete's abuse claims - WHIZ News

-SEOUL, South Korea (AP) — Top South Korean officials on Monday offered a public apology and vowed to delve into the death of a triathlete who had reported to government and sports bodies that she had been abused her team coach, physical therapist and colleagues.

 Choi Suk-hyeon, 22, was found dead late last month, after sending a mobile chat message asking her mother to disclose the alleged crimes of people who abused her.
-Public outrage later erupted after media revelations that authorities didn’t quickly act though Choi had registered petitions over the alleged abuses with several government and sports bodies.
+Public outrage later erupted following media revelations that authorities didn’t quickly act even though Choi had registered petitions over the alleged abuses with several government and sports organizations.

 On Monday, Sports Minister Park Yang-woo told a parliamentary committee meeting that he “feels heavy responsibility” for her death and apologized to her bereaved family and the South Korean public.

-Vice Sports Minister Choi Yoon-hee told the same meeting that a 20-member investigation team was launched last week to find why authorities didn’t properly respond to the athlete’s petitions and whether related sports supervisory or support bodies functioned over the case in an appropriate manner.
+Vice Sports Minister Choi Yoon-hee told the same meeting that a 20-member investigation team was launched last week to find why authorities didn’t properly respond to the athlete’s petitions and whether related sports supervisory or support bodies functioned effectively over the case.

 “We will thoroughly investigate,” the vice minister said.
 “We’ll sternly punish those” responsible for Choi Suk-hyeon’s death.